 - Vegetables 125°F / 52°C or lower

 Effective drying results from uniform slicing and cutting (as uniform as you can get it).
 The thinner the better, and the smaller chunks, the better.
 Drying large pieces can create a case-hardening effect.

-If you have a machine that has a top-down or bottom-up fan, rotate your trays at least once through the process.
+If you have a stackable machine, rotate your trays at least once through the process.
 This way, foods don’t stay near the heat source longer than necessary.
 This helps with uniform drying all around.

 If you are using a machine that cannot adjust, you can prop trays open to allow the heat to escape.
 Monitor the temperature often with a probe thermometer.
 Of course, the best way is to upgrade your machine to one that has the temperature adjustment for the best results.

 If drying in your oven, keep a thermometer handy to gauge the temperature.
 Prop your door open with a wooden spoon or silicone spatula(please be cautious, mobility-impaired folks).
 Having a fan blowing outside of the oven door helps pull heated air out.

 Ovens can also cause a problem with case hardening when there is no air movement to help remove the humidity from the cavity of the oven.
 Thus, you may get the outside dry, but it just can’t move moisture out quickly enough to completely dry the inside of the fruit.
 (Tip: Cracking the door, as above, can help).

 - Don’t use oxygen absorbers when storing dehydrated fruits.
 If the moisture content is above 15%, you may be creating an anaerobic environment for botulism to occur.
 Case hardening contributes to that possibility.
 Instead, use a moisture absorber.

 - Make sure to check the pre-treatment process for dehydrating berries.
 It may feel as if you’re wasting time, but in the end, you’re really saving the quality of your food!